jakesylvestre/site/_posts/commands/2012-10-12-UsefulTinyCommands.md

 status: post

 title: Useful Tiny Commands
-category: tiny-commands
+category: commands
-tags: [bash, tiny-command]
+tags: [bash, commands]
 author: [wei2912, manu-27993]

 status: draft

-summary: Learn how to execute a command in bash without it being stored in history, how to list hidden files and many more with those pesky tiny commands!
+summary: Learn how to list hidden files, look at a calender and many more with those pesky tiny commands!

-location: _posts/tiny-commands/UsefulTinyCommands.md
+location: _posts/commands/UsefulTinyCommands.md
 ---

 Here's a couple of useful commands that we feel are helpful to sysadmins specializing in Linux/Unix/BSD :)